DebbieElabonga/Gallery/README.md

 You'll need to create a new postgress database, Type the following command to access postgress

  $ psql
-Then run the following query to create a new database named images
+Then run the following query to create a new database named picsgarage

-# create database
+# create database tribune
 4.Install dependencies
 To install the requirements from requirements.txt file,